hartonooo/Mean-Variance-Standard-Deviation-Calculator/README.md

 # Mean-Variance-Standard-Deviation-Calculator
-certification python project from freecodeacamp
+certification python project from freecodecamp

+using Python